MoritzLange/snake_cubes/README.md

 # Snake cube solver

-This is a short jupyter notebook in Python 3 that solves 3x3x3 snake cube puzzles.
+This is a short Jupyter notebook in Python 3 that solves 3x3x3 snake cube puzzles.

-I wrote it because I was too impatient and lazy to solve a snake cube I had lying around, and yet wanted to store the thing in the most space efficient way - so it had to become a proper cube.
+I wrote it because I was too impatient to solve a snake cube I had lying around, and yet wanted to store the thing in the most space efficient way - so it had to become a proper cube.

 The program takes a simple encoding of a snake: